Community Reuse Initiatives

 The University of New South Wales (Kensington, Sydney) has established a Stationery Reuse Centre that accepts donations of unwanted stationery and provides it free to students and staff.
 Check their website or contact them to find out what types of stationery they accept.

-To find a swap party near you, keep an eye out in your local newspaper, council newsletter or community notice board, especially in October for National Swap Day or November for National Recycling Week.
+To find a swap party near you, keep an eye out in your local newspaper, council newsletter or community notice board, especially in November for National Recycling Week.
 Public swap parties can be listed on our National Recycling Week Events page.

-If you would like to host your own swap party, check out Planet Ark's Swap Party pages for everything you need to know to organise your event, including a comprehensive 'How-To' Guide, event signage and more.
+If you would like to host your own swap party, check out Planet Ark's Swap Party Guide for everything you need to know to organise your event.

-Below is a list of community recycling initiatives you could start in your area:
+Below are community recycling initiatives you could start in your area:

-Start your own reuse centre with the guidance of Community Recycling Ventures.
+Start your own reuse centre with the guidance of the Community Recycling Network Australia.
 Reduce waste to landfill and provide sustainable employment and training to local residents.

 Start a Community Garden to turn food and garden waste into valuable compost.
 Provide a space for learning how to grow your own fruit, vegetables and herbs.